iongion/container-desktop-wsl-relay/README.md

 - **AllowEveryone** = `"S:(ML;;NW;;;LW)D:(A;;0x12019f;;;WD)"` - _AllowEveryone - **to be avoided**, allows any users running on current machine._
 - **AllowCurrentUser** = `"D:P(A;;GA;;;$SID)"` - _AllowCurrentUser grants full access permissions for the current user.
 The variable `$SID` is interpolated at runtime._
 - **AllowServiceSystemAdmin** = `"D:(A;ID;FA;;;SY)(A;ID;FA;;;BA)(A;ID;FA;;;LA)(A;ID;FA;;;LS)"` - _AllowServiceSystemAdmin grants full access permissions for Service, System, Administrator group and account._
+- If the permission don't match the strings above, any ACL expression can be used.

 ## Usage